If you're looking for a delicious and simple Elderberry Jam recipe with seeds and no pectin added, then you've come to the right place!

 🔪 How to make elderberry jam

-Making this jam is easy and it will require a little time and a few steps for preparations like picking the actual berries, washing them and getting them off the stems, sterilizing the jars, and the actual jam making.
-It is all fun, believe me especially if you team up with your kids, hubby, or some friends that would be interested in a day out.
+Making this jam is easy, and it will require a little time and a few steps for preparations like picking the actual berries, washing them and getting them off the stems, sterilizing the jars, and the actual jam making.
+It is all fun, believe me, especially if you team up with your kids, hubby, or some friends who would be interested in foraging, or on a day out, and end up with a healthy jam too.

 🔁 Substitutions

-- Low-carb - instead of cane sugar use a sweetener of your choice - and I recommend a healthier option such as stevia, sucralose, erythritol, xylitol, or monk fruit sweetener.
+- Low-carb - instead of cane sugar, use a sweetener of your choice - and I recommend a healthier option such as stevia, date sugar, or monk fruit sweetener.

-- Honey - give the fruits a boil for a good 10 min or so drain off any juices (which you may keep to make a jelly or add to a refreshment drink or even a rainbow pancake for color or flavor) and then add the fruit to honey.
+- Honey - give the fruits a boil for a good 10 min or so, drain off any juices (which you may keep to make a jelly or add to a refreshment drink or even a rainbow pancake for color or flavor), and then add the fruit to the honey.
 Keep refrigerated and serve on toast or simply as a treat.

 🤹♂️ Variations